diegomezg/devops-trainee-program/11 - Terraform/04_basic_aws_infra.md

 ##### Expected deliverables

-You have to be able to reach the server in port 22 using the public IP assigned to the instance after launch
+You have to be able to reach the server in port 22 using the public IP assigned to the instance after launch, submit proof of functionality and terraform code.

 #### Measuring instrument
 | Metric  |  Description | Value  |